 Since 1901, the Nobel Prize has been awarded in physics, chemistry, physiology or medicine, literature and peace efforts.
 Internationally, the Nobel Prize is considered to be the highest distinction in the various disciplines.
 The prize, which was instituted by Swedish inventor and industrialist Alfred Nobel, is to be distributed to “those who, during the preceding year, shall have conferred the greatest benefit on mankind”, according to his will.
 Since 2001, the prize amount, which is derived from the income in interests on the Foundation’s investments, is set to 10 million Swedish kronor per category.
-To date, the following scientists from the Max Planck Society have been awarded the Nobel Prize.
+To date, the following scientists from the Max Planck Society and its predecessor the Kaiser Wilhelm Society have been awarded the Nobel Prize.

-This year's Nobel Prize in Chemistry goes to three researchers: Stefan W. Hell (Max Planck Institute for Biophysical Chemistry, Göttingen), Eric Betzig (Howard Hughes Medical Institute) and William E. Moerner (Standford University) in honour for their contributions to nano-optics, which have broken long-held beliefs about the resolution limits in optical microscopy and imaging.
+In 2014, the Nobel Prize in Chemistry went to three researchers: Stefan W. Hell (Max Planck Institute for Biophysical Chemistry, Göttingen), Eric Betzig (Howard Hughes Medical Institute) and William E. Moerner (Standford University) in honour for their contributions to nano-optics, with which they have overcome the physical resolution limit of optical microscopy and imaging with a chemical trick.

 In 2007, Gerhard Ertl was honoured for his work on chemical processes on solid surfaces.
 His studies formed the basis for our understanding of industrial catalysts and catalytic processes.
 This means that today we are able to understand very different processes, such as the function of fuel cells or of catalysts in cars.
 Chemical reactions on catalytic surfaces play a vital role in many industrial operations, such as the production of artificial fertilizers.